pcardotatgit/XDR_create_incident_with_python/create_XDR_incidents.md

 - Sightings
 - Judgments

 **Judgments** are not absolutely mandatory for creating an **Incident**.
 But storing an observable into the private intell is recommended. **judgments** can store for example a confirmed malicious observable detected by an IPS during internal attack attempts.
-This observable could be an internal infected machine and having a **Maliciou** Judgment for it can help to block it temporarly within the network.
+This observable could be an internal infected machine and having a **Malicious** Judgment for it can help to block it temporarly within the network.

 Other APIs are linked to **Incidents** but we don't use them in the context of this article.